All Products

 • Description

 • value: required.
 The input parameter.
-T specifies the type of input data.
-The type can be a data type supported by the SQL analysis feature.
+T specifies the data type, which can be any type supported by SQL analysis.

 • default_value: required.
-The value that is used to replace null.
-The data type of default_value must be the same as the data type of value.
+The replacement value for null.
+The data type must be the same as value.

 • Examples